-- This motorcycle is designed for offroad use only, therefore, it is illegal to operate it on public streets, roads, or highways, even a dirt or gravel one.
+- This motorcycle is designed for off-road use only, therefore, it is illegal to operate it on public streets, roads, or highways, even a dirt or gravel one.
 Off-road use on public lands may be illegal.
 Please check local regulations before riding. - This motorcycle is designed to carry the operator only.
 No passengers. - The failure of motorists to detect and recognize motorcycles in traffic is the predominating cause of automobile/motorcycle accidents.
 Many accidents have been caused by an automobile driver who did not see the motorcycle.
 Making yourself conspicuous appears to be very effective in reducing the chance of this type of accident.

 Therefore:

 - Wear a brightly colored jacket. - Use extra caution when you are approaching and passing through intersections, since intersections are the most likely places for motorcycle accidents to occur. - Ride where other motorists can see you.
-Avoid riding in another motorist's blind spot. - Many accidents involve inexperienced operators. - Make sure that you are qualified and that you only lend your motorcycle to other qualified operators. - Know your skills and limits.
-Staying within your limits may help you to avoid an accident. - We recommend that you practice riding your motorcycle until you have become thoroughly familiar with the motorcycle and all of its controls.
+Avoid riding in another motorist's blind spot. - Never maintain a motorcycle without proper knowledge.
+Contact an authorized motorcycle dealer to inform you on basic motorcycle maintenance.
+Certain maintenance can only be carried out by certified staff.